Gas Patio Heaters

 All about the atmosphere

-Gas not only provides a great deal of warmth and comfort – it’s also a more visually striking heat source than infrared or electric heating.
+Gas units provide a great deal of warmth and comfort.
+They are often a more visually striking heat source than infrared or electric heating.

-Whether you love staying outside in the evening with family or you’re planning a big outdoor event, creating the right mood is always important.
-The flickering flames of a gas patio heater are arguably a more atmospheric sight to behold than artificial glare.
+Whether you love staying outside in the evening with family or you are planning a big outdoor event, creating the right mood is always important.
+The flickering flames of a gas patio heater are arguably a more atmospheric sight to than artificial glare.